 Attendees will review a range of practical scenarios which describe employee complaints and issues ranging from allegations of bullying to suspicion of theft, with the objective of learning when to investigate, when to mediate and what can be handled informally.

-A key area which can give rise to the need to investigate is the area of alleged bullying, harassment, sexual harassment or discrimination.; this part reviews the definition and examples of these types of inappropriate behaviour at work, and how to determine, with reference to the legal guidelines firstly whether a complaint actually falls within these definitions or not, and secondly what may be the appropriate course of follow-up action (e.g. informal resolution, mediation, investigation).
+A key area which can give rise to the need to investigate is the area of alleged bullying, harassment, sexual harassment or discrimination.
+This part reviews the definition and examples of these types of inappropriate behaviour at work, and how to determine, with reference to the legal guidelines firstly whether a complaint actually falls within these definitions or not, and secondly what may be the appropriate course of follow-up action (e.g. informal resolution, mediation, investigation).

-Mediation is a skill that requires practice, patience and maturity; the purpose of this session is to provide attendees with enough information to begin that journey, to introduce participants to the key concepts of what is a ‘best practice ‘mediation intervention, how to manage a workplace mediation, including how to reach an agreement to mediate, how to manage the process and how to follow up afterwards.
+Mediation is a skill that requires practice, patience and maturity; the purpose of this session is to provide attendees with enough information to begin that journey, to introduce participants to the key concepts of what is a "best-practice mediation intervention", how to manage a workplace mediation, including how to reach an agreement to mediate, how to manage the process and how to follow up afterwards.

 How to form conclusions and make recommendations.